JoseTorrado/todo-cli/README.md

 -add: Adds a todo to the list
   todo -add Add a new Todo

--complete: Changes the status of a todo to complete.
-Receives the index of the task to change todo -complete=1
+-done: Changes the status of a todo to complete.
+Receives the index of the task to change todo -complete 1

--delete: Deletes a todo from the list.
-Receives the index of the task to delete todo -delete=1
+-rm: Deletes a todo from the list.
+Receives the index of the task to delete todo -delete 1
 ```